Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Where a director has not been present or active in the company since its registration, thorough legal, financial and regulatory due diligence should be conducted with a view to exposing potential causes for liability.

 What are the main forms of security over moveable and immoveable property and how are they given legal effect?

 The general principle under Maltese law is that any party that has bound itself is obliged to fulfil its obligations with all of its property present and future.
 Accordingly, the property of the debtor constitutes the common guarantee of all of its creditors, all of whom have equal rights against such property, unless there exist between them lawful causes of preference.

 Hypothecs and privileges are the two forms of security interest that can be created over immovable property.

-Hypothecs can be legal (these arise by operation of the law), judicial (originated from a judgment) or conventional (established by contract).
+Hypothecs can be legal (arising by operation of the law), judicial (originating from a judgment) or conventional (established by contract).
 Hypothecs can take one of two forms: general or special.
 A general hypothec affects all of a debtor’s property (present and future) and includes both movable and immovable property owned by the debtor; while a special hypothec extends over only specific immovables of the debtor.